Cheukting/rasa_workshop/README.md

 where `<version>` is the python version (Rasa require python>=3.5)

 > Notes:
-> If virtualenv is too difficult to set up (e.g. using Windows), you can use [venv](https://docs.python.org/3/library/venv.html) instead
+> If virtualenv is too difficult to set up (e.g. using Windows) and already have Python >= 3.6 installed, you can use [venv](https://docs.python.org/3/library/venv.html) instead

 Activate the environment by `conda activate rasa_workshop` or `pyenv activate rasa_workshop`